St. Louis Fine Restaurant Guide provides a list of restaurants with news about openings and special events.

 To submit news, add a restaurant location, or advertise, send email to:

-Participate in a murder mystery.
-Ask for a "starring" role, or just sit back and guess "whodunit."
-This interactive comedy/murder mystery is presented with a 4-course meal to DIE for!
-Make your reservations now by calling the Bissell Manion Restaurant and Murder Mystery Dinner Theatre at 314-533-9830 or 1-800-690-9838.
+Help Fred Scrooge and Granny track down the killer in this interactive comedy/murder mystery served with a 4-course meal to DIE for!
+Make your reservations now by calling the Bissell Mansion at 314-533-9830 or 1-800-690-9838.
 It would be a CRIME to miss out on this much FUN!

 Lucy Loves Ricky